Sumalathaadusumalli0720/Practical-Demo/README.md

 # Practical-Demo
 For Pratical Demo
-What to check shall we eneter some data to the file
+Wantt to check shall we enter some data to the file after spell mistakes